AyakoNaganeyama/to-do-list-mobile-app/README.md

 ## Running the App

 1. **How to view the app**:
-   - Scan the QR code displayed in the terminal using the **Expo Go** app on your phone or by scanning it with your camera.
+   - Scan the QR code displayed below using the **Expo Go** app on your phone or by scanning it with your camera.
      The app hosted live and can be viewed by downloading the **Expo Go** app from your app store and scanning the following QR code below:

 [Scan this QR code to view the app](https://expo.dev/preview/update?message=set%20addVersionSource&updateRuntimeVersion=1.1.0&createdAt=2024-12-31T01%3A02%3A09.239Z&slug=exp&projectId=ba97eb8d-f733-4ac9-b817-975a16122842&group=9b10e8b7-47f0-4483-a75c-bbc20d22645e).